harryrampr/OPP_Composite_Pattern-Rest_Menu/README.md

 - DATABASE_DB_NAME

 **Note:** On Windows, use host machine's [WSL](https://learn.microsoft.com/en-us/windows/wsl/about) IP for DATABASE_HOST and copy value of DB_HOST_PORT to DATABASE_PORT.
-These changes will allow to use Docker LAMP fot testing, also allows to use host machine's PHP and PhpStorm Build-in Preview without configuration problems.
+These changes will allow using Docker LAMP for testing, also allows using host machine's PHP and PhpStorm Build-in Preview without configuration problems.

-You may add any necessary SQLs dumps to the db-dumps folder, they will be imported on build to the db container.
+You may add any necessary SQLs dumps to the db_dumps folder, they will be imported on build to the db container.

 You only need three Docker commands to build, run and stop the LAMP containers: